zoisite-rb/zoisite-rb/tools/rail_inspector/test/fixtures/railties_06e9fbd.md

 *   Remove default `X-Download-Options` header

-    This header is currently only used by Internet Explorer which will be discontinued in 2022 and since Rails 7 does not fully support Internet Explorer this header should not be a default one.
+    This header is currently only used by Internet Explorer which will be discontinued in 2022 and since Zoisite 7 does not fully support Internet Explorer this header should not be a default one.

     *Harun Sabljaković*